Reverse Hoteling: Best Practices for the Hybrid Office

 What is the difference between reverse hoteling and flexible working?

-Reverse hoteling is a form of flexible working.
+Instead of comparing the two side-by-side, it’s better to view reverse hoteling as a form of flexible work.
 It’s a growing trend that lets employees work where, and often when, they feel most productive.

 We know that employees of all generations in the workplace are clamoring for more flexible work options.
 Studies also show work flexibility is important for employee well-being.
 The majority of workers say they’d leave their job for another that is more flexible.
 So to stay competitive, progressive companies had already been transitioning to flexible work, even before the pandemic brought it to the forefront.